markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

 }
 ```

-In our case we need 12 publishers so this file must be modified to look more like the `colcon.meta` file but with even more publishers.
-After modification my `colcon_verylowmem.meta` file looks like this:
+In this case, we need 12 publishers so this file must be modified to look more like the `colcon.meta` file but with even more publishers.
+In order to edit the `colcon_verylowmem.meta` file, navigate to where your micro-ROS Arduino library is stored (`micro_ros_arduino`) and go to `extras/library_generation/` directory.
+Here you will find the `colcon_verylowmem.meta` file and will be able to change the parameters.
+After modification, my `colcon_verylowmem.meta` file looks like this:

 ```